 Pelias received her BFA from the Newcomb College of Tulane University in 1981 and her MFA from the University of New Orleans in 1996.
 She has exhibited her work in 16 solo and numerous group exhibitions at venues nationwide, including Jonathan Ferrara Gallery, Heriard-Cimino Gallery, the Pensacola Museum of Art, the Contemporary Arts Center New Orleans, American University (Washington D.C.), Proteus Gowanus (Brooklyn, NY) and the Louisiana State University Museum of Art, and has been featured in publications including Pelican Bomb, Hyperallergic, New American Paintings, New Orleans Art Review and Louisianaesthetic.
 Her works appear in public collections at the New Orleans Museum of Art, the Ogden Museum of Southern Art, the Mobile Museum of Art, Memorial Sloan Kettering Hospital (Commack, NY,) and in private collections throughout the United States and worldwide, in England, Belgium, Greece, Saudi Arabia and China.

-Pelias will be featured in the Ogden Museum of Southern Art’s upcoming exhibition, The Whole Drum Will Sound, which celebrates strong female voices in abstract art in the American South, on view March 22 to July 22, 2018.
+Pelias is featured in the Ogden Museum of Southern Art’s exhibition, The Whole Drum Will Sound, which celebrates strong female voices in abstract art in the American South, on view March 22 to July 22, 2018.

 In March/April 2019, Pelias will have her second solo exhibition at Jonathan Ferrara Gallery where she will show paintings and objects.